 TTUHSC Student Affairs engages a holistic approach to student success by building a diverse and inclusive community, supporting emotional, intellectual and personal growth, facilitating professional development and providing guidance toward a professional health career.

-The division is made up of seven key areas that support students inside and outside of the classroom.
-These areas include International Student Services, Registrar, Student Disability Services, Student Financial Aid, Student Life, Veterans Resource Center, and Writing Center.
+The division is made up of several key areas that support students inside and outside of the classroom.
+These areas include the Office of the Registrar, Student Disability Services, Student Financial Aid, Student Life, Veterans Resource Center, and Writing Center.